dexterlabora/excap-social/README.md

-# Cisco Meraki ExCap Splash Page Server
+# Cisco Meraki ExCap Splash Page Server /w Social OAuth using Passport

 Overview

-This Node.JS applications provides an example of the ExCAP interface for delivering a custom Captive Portal / Splash Page for Cisco Meraki access points.
+This NodeJS applications provides an example of the ExCap interface for delivering a custom Captive Portal / Splash Page for Cisco Meraki access points.

 More info about the ExCap API: https://meraki.cisco.com/lib/pdf/meraki_whitepaper_captive_portal.pdf

-#Usage
+Complete write-up for this application can be found here: http://www.InternetOfLEGO.com/wifi-hotspot-with-social-oauth-passport-mongodb

+#Written by
+Cory Guynn, 2015
+www.InternetOfLego.com

+##Enjoy!

+#Installation

-Configure the Wi-Fi SSID
+##Configure the Cisco Meraki Wi-Fi SSID

 Logon to the Meraki Dashboard